 - It can be restricting: To justify the cost, you may feel obligated to do as much as you can within the validity of your card.

-- What kind of traveler are you?
 If you want to experience the big touristy things Budapest offers, the Budapest Card is most likely for you.
 You will be able to save money on admissions.
 You’ll also save time from not having to purchase the tickets in some places.

-- What do you want to do in Budapest?
 If you are a museum person, the Budapest Card is great.
 It offers many free admissions and discounted prices.
 Some of the free or discounted admissions include the famous Budapest Thermal Baths – one of the top things to do in Budapest.

 Kids age 6-18 can get a discounted price for a 72-hour pass.

 The longer the validity of the Budapest Card you purchase, the better the deal is.

 Some visitors like to explore the city slower and prefer to get lost in the city.
 If you are this kind of independent traveler, the Budapest Card may not be a good option.

-Card Activation and technical issues
+Budapest Card Activation and technical issues

-To start the benefit of the Budapest Card, you need to validate it by signing the back.
+To start the benefits of the Budapest Card, you need to validate it by signing the back.
 They will not accept any errors or corrections made after the initial sign, so make sure that you won’t be making any changes afterwards.

 Don’t forget to register your Card online to protect it in case of loss or damage.

 In our opinion, the Budapest Card is worth having when you stay in Budapest for a few days.
-The 24 hour Budapest Card is not the most cost effective of the options though.
+The 24 hour Budapest Card is not the most cost-effective of the options though.

 In five days, you can easily double the value of the money spent on the Budapest Card.

 Many thanks to the Budapest Festival and Tourism Center.
 They provided us with the 72 hour Budapest Card and welcome kit.
-Even though this is a sponsored visit, the post is written with my own honest opinion.
+Even though they gave me the card for free, the post is written with my own honest opinion.

 For More on Hungary and Budapest: When we travel, we use Lonely Planet.
 By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.